joelagnel/joelfernandes.org/_posts/2026-03-02-open-source-models-march-2026.md

 - Bursty or low-volume usage -- caches expire (Claude's ephemeral cache lasts 5 minutes), so infrequent calls may never reuse a warm cache
 - Single-shot tasks where you call once and move on

-The practical takeaway: if you are building an application with a consistent, large system prompt or a tool-heavy agentic loop, caching can meaningfully close the cost gap between Claude and the open source alternatives.
-If your workload is mostly unique one-off requests, the headline token prices are what you actually pay.
+The practical takeaway: caching helps on input costs, but input is only part of the bill.
+For workloads that lean heavily on reasoning or extended thinking, output costs dominate -- and that is where the open source models' lower per-token rates matter most regardless of caching.
+Caching is a meaningful optimization on both sides of the table, but it does not fundamentally close the cost gap for thinking-heavy agentic work.
+If your workload is mostly unique one-off requests with short prompts, the headline token prices are simply what you pay.

 ---